Confused About Probation Notice Period: Can I Resign with Just 30 Days' Notice?

 PRABHAT RANJAN MOHANTY

-Your question is valid and for you the notice period is 30 days.
-The employer is wrong to ask for 60 days notice because as per the terms of your appointment.
-You better need to send a notice from a lawyer to have settle the matter in legal way.
+Your question is valid, and for you, the notice period is 30 days.
+The employer is wrong to ask for 60 days' notice because, as per the terms of your appointment, you only need to give 30 days.
+It would be advisable for you to send a notice from a lawyer to settle the matter in a legal way.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute